meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 -   [Bone broth for Vitamin D: APVDS part 2: Why Low 25(OH)D Could Indicate a Deficiency of Calcium Instead of Vitamin D](http://www.westonaprice.org/blogs/cmasterjohn/an-ancestral-perspective-on-vitamin-d-status-part-2-why-low-25ohd-could-indicate-a-deficiency-of-calcium-instead-of-vitamin-d/)

-<a id="org83c6aff"></a>
+<a id="org3817439"></a>

-## &ldquo;Fat&rdquo; means either lipids or excess weight, not both
+## &ldquo;Fat&rdquo; means lipids or excess weight, not both

--   Everyone should taboo the word &ldquo;fat&rdquo; as often as possible, because it has dual meanings: a noun meaning triglycerides (lipid molecules), and an adjective meaning being overweight.
+Everyone should taboo the word &ldquo;fat&rdquo;, because it has dual meanings: a noun meaning triglycerides (lipid molecules), and an adjective applied to persons to describe their being overweight.
 It short-circuits our logic sometimes.

-    -   Say &ldquo;eating triglycerides makes you overweight&rdquo; rather than &ldquo;eating fat makes you fat&rdquo;.
+-   Note the difference if you say &ldquo;eating triglycerides makes you overweight&rdquo; rather than &ldquo;eating fat makes you fat&rdquo;.
 The first form invites critique, asking for supporting evidence, while we may accept the second with nary a thought if we&rsquo;re not careful.
     -   Compare &ldquo;Eating vegetables makes you green&rdquo;.  &ldquo;Eating duck turns you into a duck&rdquo;.  &ldquo;Eating cholesterol increases blood cholesterol&rdquo;.
 They&rsquo;re all the same type of error.

 <a id="org7068f77"></a>